 Event delivery semantics

-Currents writes Avro files to your storage bucket at regular thresholds, allowing you to process and analyze the event data using your own Business Intelligence toolset.
+Currents for Data Storage is a continuous stream of data from our platform to a storage bucket on one of our data warehouse partner connections.
+Currents writes Avro files to your storage bucket at regular thresholds, allowing you to process and analyze the event data with your own Business Intelligence (BI) toolset.

-Note that this content only applies to the flat file event data we send to Data Warehouse Storage partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage).
+This content only applies to the flat file event data we send to Data Warehouse Storage partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage).

-For content that applies to the other partners, refer to our list of available partners and check their respective pages.
+For content that applies to other partners, refer to our list of available partners and check their respective pages.

 At-least-once delivery

-If your use cases require exactly-once delivery, you can use the unique identifier field that is sent with every event (id
+If your use cases require “exactly-once” delivery, you can use the unique identifier field that is sent with every event (id

 Timestamps